OlympusDAO-Education/Documentation/basics/migration.md

 features such as on-chain governance and auto-staking for bonds.
 You can read more about this on the [Olympus Medium page](https://olympusdao.medium.com/introducing-olympus-v2-c4ade14e9fe).

+## What is the TLDR?

+- The wrapped sOHM token (wsOHM) will be replaced by Governance OHM (gOHM).
+They function exactly the same, but gOHM is set up for on-chain governance.

+- OHM and sOHM tokens will have their identical v2 counterparts.
+OHM becomes v2 OHM, and sOHM becomes v2 sOHM.

+- gOHM will roll out first ahead of v2 OHM and v2 sOHM.

+- After the migration, OHM pools such as OHM-DAI will utilize v2 OHM.
+This applies to new bonds as well.
+Partners like Abracadabra will only accept new deposits in gOHM.
+So, you will need to migrate if you want to use these features.
+Otherwise, you can sit tight and migrate only when you want to.

+{% hint style="info" %}
+If you don't migrate, your sOHM balance will stop rebasing, but the difference will be honored when you migrate.
+{% endhint %}

 ## Gas fees are high now, will I lose my rebase rewards if I delay the migration?

 No, you can migrate at your leisure once it goes live.
 The smart contract will